michetonu/michetonu.github.io/_posts/2017-10-28-sunshine-economy.md

 But does this apply to other countries as well?
 I wanted to check whether there is a correlation when considering the whole continent – and turns out that this is indeed the case.
 I will not try to explain *why* (I'm not an economist!), but I decided to carry out some simple regression and visualize the results in an intuitive way.
 I looked at how **yearly sunshine hours** in European countries correlate with that country's economy, using two main indicators: GDP and unemployment rate.
 I was partly inspired by this [cool map](https://commons.wikimedia.org/wiki/File:Europe_sunshine_hours_map.png) I recently found on Reddit.

 To graph the data I used Python and [Plotly](https://plot.ly/).
 You can find the code and the (clean) dataset on [my Github](https://github.com/michetonu/europe_sunshine_economy).
-The graphs are interactive, and not ideal on mobile; you can find the PNG versions [here (GDP)](https://github.com/michetonu/europe_sunshine_economy/blob/master/gdp_sunshine.png?raw=true) and [here (unemployment)](https://github.com/michetonu/europe_sunshine_economy/blob/master/unemployment_sunshine.png?raw=true)

 ### 1: GDP vs Sunshine Duration

 While the Gross Domestic Product (GDP) is not the only measure of a country's economy, it is nonetheless considered one of its best indicators.
 It represents the total value of goods and services produced in a country in a specific year; basically, it can be thought of as the 'size' of a country's economy [[1]](http://www.investopedia.com/ask/answers/199.asp).
 The GDP per capita is that number divided by the population of the country, thus proving a useful number which is independent on country size.
 I plotted the 2016 GDP per-capita figures for each European country against the total hours of sunshine.
 The GDP data was provided by the [International Monetary Fund](https://www.imf.org/external/pubs/ft/weo/2017/01/weodata/index.aspx), while the climate figures were obtained using a mixture of national and local sources pulled from the [Wiki page](https://en.wikipedia.org/wiki/List_of_cities_by_sunshine_duration).
 When a national average wasn't available, I took a mean of the available cities.
 I also decided to include the average yearly temperature in graph, as well as the total GDP as a reference.

 Here's what came out of it.
-Note: You can hover on each marker to see the data of the corresponding country.
+(Note: You can hover on each marker to see the data of the corresponding country – this doesn't work very well on mobile, but you can find PNG versions at the end of the post.)

 <iframe width="800" height="500" frameborder="0" scrolling="no" src="//plot.ly/~michetonu/15.embed"></iframe>